barebox/barebox/Documentation/user/variables.rst

 nv variables can be created or removed with the :ref:`command_nv` command.
-The nv variables are made persistent using the environment facilities of barebox, so a :ref:`saveenv` must be issued to store the actual values.
+The nv variables are made persistent using the environment facilities of barebox, so a :ref:`command_saveenv` must be issued to store the actual values.

 examples: